ChenchenCU/Be-A-Wise-Host-in-Airbnb/README.md

 This big issue can be seperated into four sub-logical questions:

-1) Find a worthy neighborhood where the houses are sold at a lower price level and leased at a higher price level
+1) Find a worthy neighborhood where the houses are sold at a lower price level but leased at a higher price level

-2) Learn the best house-type which could help hosts obtain the highest rent per person.
+2) Figure out the best house-type which could help hosts obtain the highest rental per person.

 3) Determine the proper price to lease